Creation and Interpretation: Stefania Macua e Juan Fresina Scotto

 ESSAY FOR DISORDER

 Essay for Disorder is an acrobatic theater piece that intertwines art and science to explore a concept that has revolutionized the foundations of modern physics: entropy.
 “This is not exactly a show.
-It’s an experience, a rehearsal that we’ll do together”, is heard in a notice, as people enter, invited to be part of this exploration.
+It’s an experience, a rehearsal that we’ll do together”, is heard in a notice, as the audience enters, invited to be part of this exploration.

 An in-depth research, supported by the dramaturgy of movement and theatrical anthropology, leads us to create a language of physical and vocal actions in acrobatic bodies, capable of introducing and scenically reinventing theories and concepts of a scientific nature.